Flederossi/fare/README.md

 ## Usage
 ### Specify Targets
-Create the 'Faregets' file in your projects root which has this structure:
+Create a 'Faregets' file in your projects root which has this structure:
 > Faregets
 ```
 ![1. target name]